ChicagoAcademyofSciences/data-cleaning/workflows/accession-matching.markdown

 ## Confirming existing accession numbers

-Specimen rows in the Excel spreadsheet with existing accession numbers had Arctos accession information pulled into the spreadsheet using OpenRefine.
-The accession data from Arctos was compared against the specimen data in Excel to confirm that the accession number listed during the inventory was correct.
+Specimen rows with existing accession numbers had Arctos accession information pulled into the spreadsheet using OpenRefine.
+The accession data from Arctos was briefly compared against the specimen data in Excel to confirm that the accession number listed during the inventory was correct.

 <div class="page-break"></div>